 Derivative Financial Instruments

-The Company enters into a variety of derivative financial instruments to manage its exposure to interest rate and foreign exchange rate risks on borrowings / purchases, including foreign exchange forward contracts, interest rate swaps, cross currency swaps, principal only swap and coupon only swap.
+The Company enters into a variety of derivative financial instruments to manage its exposure to foreign exchange rate risks on borrowings (including interest)/purchases, including foreign exchange forward contracts, interest rate swaps, cross currency swaps and principal only swap.
 Derivatives are initially measured at fair value at the date the derivative contracts are entered into.
 Subsequent to initial recognition, derivatives are subsequently remeasured to their fair value at the end of each reporting period.
 Derivatives are carried as financial assets when the fair value is positive and as financial liabilities when the fair value is negative.
-The resulting gain or loss is recognised in the statement of profit and
+The resulting gain or loss is recognised as borrowing cost in the statement of profit and loss immediately, except for the effective portion of cash flow hedges, which is recognised in OCI and later reclassified to statement of profit or loss and relating to qualifying assets, are inventorised/capitalised along with the respective assets.

 f.
 Inventories

-Cost of Inventories comprises all cost of purchase and other cost incurred (including cost allocated on systematic basis) in bringing inventories to their present location and condition.
-Inventories are stated at the lower of cost or net realizable value after providing for obsolesce and other losses where considered necessary.
+and condition.
+Inventories are stated at the lower of cost and net realizable value after providing for obsolesce and other losses where considered necessary.
 In determining the cost, the weighted average cost method is used.
-Inventories are stated at the lower of cost or net realisable value after providing for obsolescence and other losses where considered necessary.
 Net realisable value represents estimated selling price of inventories.

 Stores and Spares which do not meet the definition of property, plant and equipment are accounted as inventories.